Updated 17 November 2022

 - Open / Second Round Offers – Whilst priority offers will come first, it’s not to say that law firms don’t hire outside of their clerkship pool and after priority offers have been made.
 There are a number of other things that will factor into these offers with a preference going to those:

 - Already working in the firm as a legal assistant or sometimes in the paralegal capacity

 - Those who have completed a clerkship elsewhere at a reputable firm

 - Those with other relevant legal experience like volunteering in community legal centre’s like RACS

-Top and mid-tier law firms in many cases will all open clerkship applications at the same time in accordance with their local law societies (especially in NSW, VIC and QLD)
+Top and mid-tier law firms in many cases will all open clerkship applications at the same time in accordance with their local law societies - typically in May, June or July.

 - The Law Society of Western Australia